rajoriyadaksh0/Snort_Intrusion_Detection_System/README.md

 3. Add new rules following the existing SID numbering scheme
 4. Test rules thoroughly
 5. Submit a pull request with detailed descriptions

-## License

-This project is open source and available under the appropriate license terms.

-## Support

-For issues and questions:
-- Check Snort documentation at [snort.org](https://www.snort.org)
-- Review rule syntax and configuration options
-- Test rules in a safe environment before production deployment